Skip to content

 Who was Atahualpa?

 Atahualpa was a son of Huayna Cápac and one of the last rulers of the Inca Empire.
-Britannica describes him as the 13th ruler of the Incas and the last independently reigning emperor before the decisive loss of power to the Spanish.
+Britannica describes him as the 13th ruler of the Incas and the last freely reigning emperor before the decisive loss of power to the Spanish.

 His origins and the exact circumstances of his succession are presented differently in historical sources.
 What is certain is that Atahualpa had a strong political and military foundation in the north of the empire.